DAY 10: ANALOGUE MANIPULATORS: Practical effects are the truth. No CGI will be tolerated.

 Special effects would never be the same after this film.
 Today, the entire transformation would be computer rendered, with those amazing monsters only truly existing on the screen.
 This film’s effects were so upsetting to even the actors that it caused depression when they first saw how damaged their faces were.

-PS — Please, by all means, avoid An American Werewolf In Paris, a movie made by none of these people that has extreme bungie jumping in it.
+PS — Please, by all means, avoid An American Werewolf In Paris (starring Tom Everett Scott of Tom Hank’s That Thing You Do!), a movie made by none of these people that has extreme bungie jumping in it.
 That’s probably the only reason to watch it, actually.

 DISCLAIMER: We were sent this movie by Arrow Video, but we’ve alreayd bought it several times and were planning on purchasing this new version anyway.
 This has no bearing on our review.